Wendy O. Williams: Personal life

-A committed vegetarian from 1966 until her death, Williams believed in leading a healthy lifestyle and aiming for self-improvement.
+A vegetarian from 1966 until her death, Williams believed in leading a healthy lifestyle and aiming for self-improvement.
 She was once featured on the cover of the Vegetarian Times.
 In her later years, she gave up smoking (which she felt very strongly about and would not allow anyone to smoke in her changing rooms) as well as eventually stopping drinking entirely and never using any other drugs; she also became strongly opposed to the high sugar content in easily available processed foods.
-Swenson recalls that: "[Wendy] was a consummate professional, always working on her craft, working on the show.
+Swenson recalls that: "Wendy was a consummate professional, always working on her craft, working on the show.
 She would work out hours every day, she would run six miles a day.
 She was a total vegetarian, totally into health food.
 When we were on the road, she always made sure the band was well fed.
 No processed meats, no white bread".
 She was known for refusing to wear makeup products manufactured by companies that used animals for laboratory experimentation and she was completely against needless poaching.
 After leaving the music scene, Swenson and Williams moved to Storrs, Connecticut, in 1991 to live in the geodesic dome house that they built for each other.
-Wendy worked at a food co-op and became a wildlife rehabilitator to help animals, which she loved since her childhood as she was known for taking in and helping wounded wild animals as a child.
+Williams worked at a food co-op and became a wildlife rehabilitator to help animals, which she loved since her childhood as she was known for taking in and helping wounded wild animals as a child.

 Williams once described herself as a "marginal nymphomaniac and terminal exhibitionist".
 Several sources state that she was struggling with deep depression for many years before her death, as the two suicide attempts prior to her death also indicate.
-Although some have retroactively referred to her as straight edge, and her lifestyle supports this as she never used drugs and stopped drinking/smoking at a certain point in her life, there is no known evidence to suggest that Wendy identified as such.
-When Williams was promoting Kommander of Kaos during a televised interview with Joan Rivers, the host says that Wendy's favorite movie is The Texas Chainsaw Massacre – which could either be a true statement or a simple reference to the Plasmatics' onstage stunts at their concerts, that regularly involved acts of destruction and chainsawing through guitars.
-In several interviews, Williams has spoken about her passion for tattoos.
-On her brief appearance in the adult film Candy Goes to Hollywood, Wendy was quoted as saying: "It was just like working in a donut shop, except you didn't wear a paper hat".
+Although some have retroactively referred to her as straight edge, and her lifestyle supports this as she never used drugs and stopped drinking/smoking at a certain point in her life, there is no known evidence to suggest that Williams identified as such.
+When Williams was promoting Kommander of Kaos during a televised interview with Joan Rivers, Rivers said Williams' favorite movie is The Texas Chain Saw Massacre – which could either be a true statement or a simple reference to the Plasmatics' onstage stunts at their concerts, that regularly involved acts of destruction and chainsawing through guitars.
+In several interviews, Williams spoke about her passion for tattoos.
+On her brief appearance in the adult film Candy Goes to Hollywood, Williams was quoted as saying: "It was just like working in a donut shop, except you didn't wear a paper hat".